mopidy/mopidy/docs/config.rst

 If you want use Mopidy to play music you have locally at your machine instead of or in addition to using Spotify, you need to review and maybe change some of the local backend config values.
-See :ref:`local-backend`, for a complete list.
+See :ref:`ext-local`, for a complete list.
 Then you need to generate a tag cache for your local music...